NZD (Default)

 Leafy Greens: Leafy greens such as spinach, kale, and Swiss chard are among the most alkaline foods.
 They are loaded with alkaline minerals like magnesium and calcium, which help to counteract acidic conditions in the body.
 The chlorophyll in green vegetables also plays a significant role in detoxifying the body.

-Lemons: Although lemons are citric acid-rich, they have a high concentration of alkaline minerals such as potassium, magnesium, and calcium, which have a strong alkalizing effect on the body once metabolized.
-The end products of digested lemons are alkaline, which can help raise the body’s pH level.
+Although lemons are citric acid-rich, they have a high concentration of alkaline minerals such as potassium, magnesium, and calcium, which have a strong alkalizing effect on the body once metabolized.

-Melons and Tropical Fruits: Watermelon, cantaloupe, mangoes, and papayas have a high water content and are rich in electrolytes that help hydrate the body and balance pH levels.
+Watermelon, cantaloupe, mangoes, and papayas have a high water content and are rich in electrolytes that help hydrate the body and balance pH levels.

-Plant-Based Milks: Unsweetened almond milk, soy milk, and other plant-based milks often have an alkalizing effect when they replace dairy, which is typically more acid-forming.
+Plant-based milks include unsweetened almond milk, soy milk, and other plant-based milks often have an alkalizing effect when they replace dairy, which is typically more acid-forming.

+Get Your Free 14-Day Detox Meal Planner and alkalise your body with foods and herbs.
 This works perfectly alongside the Ultimate Herbal Detox or BodiClenz programs that contain all the herbs you need to clear acid and toxin build-up from your system.
+Useful Links Click here to see the FDA’s food pH Chart You can check the PRAL on any food using this calculator

 Putting It All Together